antfu/antfu.me/pages/notes.md

 _2020/03/01_

 There is currently no API to access colors of current theme in VS Code Extensions, nor the meta infomation of them.
-It frustrates me a while, until today I came up with a dirty but working solutions.
+It frustrated me for a long while, until today I came up with a dirty but working solution.

-Since most of the themes follows the convertion of having `Light` or `Dark` in their name.
+Since most of the themes follow the conversions of having `Light` or `Dark` in their names.
 Then we can have:

 ```ts
 import { workspace } from 'vscode'